ibm-cloud-docs/openshift/openshift_app_deploy.md

 This feature is available for allowlisted accounts only.
 To request access, see [Requesting access to allowlisted features](/docs/openshift?topic=openshift-allowlist-request).
 {: note}

 Complete the following example to deploy Intel Gaudi’s PyTorch container image that a retrieves a Gaudi device by using the `resource.limits` field.
-Before you begin, make sure your cluster meets the following requirements.
+Before you begin, make sure that your cluster meets the following requirements.

 - Version 4.18 and later
 - VPC clusters only